 The process for upgrading the LDAP driver is the same as for other Identity Manager drivers.
-For detailed instructions, see "Upgrading Drivers to Packages" in the Identity Manager 4.0.2 Upgrade and Migration Guide.
+For detailed instructions, see "Upgrading the Identity Manager Drivers" in the NetIQ Identity Manager Setup Guide.

 6 Synchronizing Data

 The following sections provide information to help you control which classes and attributes are synchronized between your Identity Vault and the connected LDAP directory.
 Not only can you choose which classes and attributes are synchronized, but you can also determine which direction they flow (Identity Vault to LDAP, LDAP to Identity Vault, or both).